Most steak connoisseurs would hold Wagyu and Angus beef as the prime steak cuts on the market.

 For an in-depth discussion on the cost of Wagyu, its unique taste profile, and visualization of its marbling, the following link provides access to Business Insider’s YouTube video on “Why Wagyu Beef Is So Expensive | So Expensive”:

 Read more: Best Places to Buy Wagyu Beef

 Wagyu Beef Summary

-- Wagyu cattle metabolize fat differently to other cattle meaning their marbling is seamlessly integrated with muscle tissue.
+- Wagyu livestock metabolizes fat differently from other cattle meaning their marbling is seamlessly integrated with muscle tissue.

-- Wagyu beef is known for its signature umami taste and “melt-in-your-mouth” tenderness.
+- Wagyu is known for its signature umami taste and “melt-in-your-mouth” tenderness.

-- Wagyu beef is regularly awarded the highest grade of beef as per the USDA prime rating system.
+- American Wagyu beef is regularly awarded the highest grade of meat as per the USDA prime rating system.

-- Wagyu beef is typically the most expensive cut of beef on the market.
+- Wagyu beef is typically the most expensive cut of Japanese beef on the market.